ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/amp-managing-user-state.md

   </tr>
 </table>

 Immediately after determining that you were unsuccessful in reading the publisher origin identifier, check if the AMP Client ID contained within the analytics ping is already used in a mapping.
-To do this, first consult the incoming amp-analytics request to get the Client ID value.
+To do this, first consult the incoming [`amp-analytics`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-analytics.md', locale=doc.locale).url.path}}) request to get the Client ID value.
 For example, from this request:

 [sourcecode:text]
 https://analytics.example.com/ping?type=pageview&user_id=$amp_client_id